moogster11/Must-try-harder/CVnodetails.md

 **Design and delivery and management of**
 - Main website backlog creation and management
-- Online prospectus
+- Online prospectus.
+Helping prospective students find the right course and study option for them.
-- Organisation research offer journeys
+- Organisation research offer journeys.
+Connecting our research touchpoints, from staff to projects to research centres to institutes
-- Prospective students recruitment core journeys and web area
+- Prospective students 'Why study' area.
+Why should I choose this organisation to study with
-- Current students support services
+- Current students support services.
+Helping users find the right support information and service.
-- Current students support knowledgebase optimisation
+- Current students support knowledgebase optimisation.
+Improving the standard and findability of support information.
 - Sheffield Hallam University design system
 - Staff profiles integration
-- SHU homepage
+- SHU homepage delivery and optimisation
 - New student onboarding journey
 - PHD enquiry methods optimisation
 - Accessibility roadmap and monitoring
+- Design and optimisation of event management and booking product
+- Design and integration of CMS forms and form design system

 ### Career History